CAN: Feature Co-Action for Click-Through Rate Prediction: Revisiting Feature Interaction for CTR Prediction

-In this section, we first give a brief introduction about feature co-action in CTR prediction.
-Then we revisit state-of-the-art methods that models feature co-action.
-In the advertisement system, the CTR $\hat{y}$ of an user $u$ clicking on an ad $m$ is calculated via:
+In the advertisement system, the predicted CTR $\hat{y}$ of a user $u$ clicking on an ad $m$ is calculated via:

-where $\{u_1,\dots,u_i\}$ is the set of user features including browsing history, click history, user profile feature, etc, and $\{m_1,\dots,m_i\}$ is the set of item feature.
-The $E(\cdot)\in \mathbb{R}^d$ means the embedding which map the sparse IDs into learnable dense vector as the inputs of the DNN.
-Besides these unary terms, some works model the features interaction as an additional input of the DNN:
+where $U = \{u_1,\dots,u_I\}$ is the set of user features including browsing and click history, user profile feature, etc., and $M = \{m_1,\dots,m_J\}$ is the set of item features.
+User and item features are usually unique IDs. $E(\cdot)\in \mathbb{R}^d$ means the embedding with size $d$ which maps the sparse IDs into learnable dense vectors as the inputs of DNNs.
+Besides these unary terms, previous works model feature interaction as binary terms:

-where the $F(\{m_i,u_j\}_{i,j}) \in \mathbb{R}^d$ represents the feature interaction between item feature $m_i$ and user feature $u_i$.
-The incorporation of feature interaction improves the prediction results, which demonstrates that the combinations of the features from different groups provide additional information.
-The intuitive reason is that in the CTR prediction task, some features combinations have stronger relationship with label than the isolated features themselves.
-Taking user click behavior as an example, there is a strong relationship between user click history and the target item that the user may click on due to the existence of users' interests.
-Therefore, the combination of user click history and target item is a effective co-occurrence feature for the CTR prediction.
-We call this kind of feature interaction that has strong relationship with label as the feature co-action.
+where $F(u_{i}, m_{j}) \in \mathbb{R}^d$ represents the interaction between user feature $u_{i}$ and item feature $m_{j}$.
+The model can benefit from feature interaction due to the existence of feature co-occurrence, as shown in the example of ``Beer and Nappies'' in the previous section.
+Therefore, how to model the feature interaction effectively is crucial for improving performance.

-Carefully revisiting previous DNN-based methods, it could be found that some deep neural networks can capture the interaction among specific features even if they do not use the combination features as input.
-For instance, DIN and DIEN uses attention mechanism to capture the interaction between user behavior features and items.
-However, the weakness of these methods lie in that they are limited to the feature interaction at the user's interest sequence, and all of them deal with the embedding vector of features while regular embedded vectors in low dimensional space, which often lose a lot of original information.
+After carefully revisiting previous methods, it can be found that they either take feature interaction as the weights or learn the correlation implicitly with other objectives simultaneously that may produce unsatisfactory results.
+The most direct way to learn feature interaction is to treat feature combinations as new features and learn an embedding vector for each feature combination directly, e.g., cartesian product.
+Cartesian product provides independent parameter space and thus has enough flexibility to learn co-action information to improve the ability of prediction.